asengupta/avishek.net/_posts/2021-05-10-quadratic-form-optimisation-kkt.md

 $$

 where $$x=(U,V)$$.
 We will not consider the pivotal and non-pivotal variables separately in this discussion.

+## Lagrangian
+We now have the machinery to explore the **Lagrangian Dual** in some detail.
+Before proceeding with this section, let us restate the **Quadratic Optimisation** problem in a more simplified form first.

 We will first consider the **Lagrangian** of a function.
 The Lagrangian form is simply restating the Lagrange Multiplier form as a function $$L(X,\lambda)$$, like so: